-During your Meet and Greet with your potential pet sitter, ask about past experience, what types of pets she’s cared for, and whether she’s completed any special training – such as Pet First Aid CPR.
+During your Meet and Greet with your potential pet sitter, ask whether they’ve completed any special courses – such as Pet First Aid CPR.

-- Services and Fees
+Services and Fees

-- Medical Release Form
+Medical Release Form

 In New York State, an attending veterinarian can’t treat a pet without their owners permission.
-A very important document that is often overlooked because people think, ..well what can happen?
-Dogs especially can be unpredictable in their reactions to the stimuli around them in a new environment, as well as other dogs they just don’t like for who knows what reason.
-A professional pet sitter will have you sign a medical release form in the event of an emergency so that your pet can get medical treatment if it’s necessary and you’re not present.
-Unless you have signed forms filed with your own vet, expect a professional pet sitter to ask you to sign a medical release form.
+A very important document that is often overlooked but, dogs especially, can be unpredictable in their reactions to the stimuli around them in a new environment.
+Even the smartest dog in the world has a developed mentality of the average toddler.
+A professional pet sitter will have you sign a medical release form in the event of an emergency, or sudden illness, so that your pet can get necessary medical treatment should the need arise!

 Unless you already have signed forms filed with your own veterinarian, expect a concerned, conscientious and professional pet sitter or boarding kennel to ask you to sign a medical release form.
 (Please download and print our Veterinarian Release Form prior to your pet’s stay.)